network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 # Protocol Specification

-By using standard protocols that are most commonly used by end-users no new protocol needs to be specified.
+By using standard protocols that are most commonly used by end-users, no new protocol needs to be specified.
 However, both client and servers need capabilities to execute this kind of measurement as well as a standard to flow to provision the client with the necessary information.